Logo

 Knowledge, Skills and Abilities

-The intent of the listed knowledge, skills and abilities is to give a general indication of the core requirements for all positions in the class series; therefore, the KSA's listed are not exhaustive or necessarily inclusive of the requirements of every position in the class.
+The listed knowledge, skills, and abilities give a general indication of the core requirements for all positions in the class series; therefore, the KSAs listed are not exhaustive or necessarily inclusive of the needs of every position in the class.

-• Knowledge of applicable division, state and federal laws, rules, regulations, policies and procedures.
+• Knowledge of applicable state and federal laws, rules, regulations, standards, policies and procedures.

 • Knowledge of civil, criminal or administrative proceedings.

-• Skill in the methods and techniques for preparing clear and concise reports and correspondence.
+• Skill in preparing clear and concise reports and documentation of findings.

 In addition to the above knowledge, skills and abilities, the Investigator II requires:

-• Skill in planning and conducting complex investigations.
+• Skill in planning, coordinating and conducting complex investigations.

-• Skill in interpreting, applying, explaining and determining compliance with applicable laws, rules, regulations, standards, policies and procedures.
+• Skill in interpreting, explaining and determining compliance with applicable state and federal laws, rules, regulations, standards, policies and procedures.

 In addition to the above knowledge, skills and abilities, the Investigator III requires: